NuevoFoundation/workshops/content/english/java-tictactoe/activity-4.md

 - If the player wins, return `"Congratulations! \nYou won the Game :)"`.
 - If the computer wins, return `"Game Over! \nYou lost the Game :("`.
 - If there's a tie, return `"It's a TIE!
-Try it again"`.
+Try again"`.
 - If there isn't a winner yet, return `""`.

 There are several ways to write this method.